op7ic/shadowbroker-smb-scanner/README.md

 ### How to use it:

 See below some usage examples.
 You need to use on Windows machine.
-Not tested this with Wine yet.
+Wine seems to work too (see below)

 ### Run this on Wine (Linux)